-Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson and James Safechuck
+Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson And James Safechuck

 While the reviews as to the validity of Leaving Neverland are mixed, the Jackson children are standing in their father’s corner and slamming the makers of the documentary.

-Page Six shares that Jackson’s three children — Paris, Prince, and Blanket, have been contemplating a lawsuit against Wade Robson and James Safechuck, the stars of the controversial HBO documentary.
-A source close to the situation shares that it if the kids would in fact move forward with a lawsuit, the suit would be for fraud, emotional distress, slander and misrepresentation.
+Page Six shares that Jackson’s three children — Paris, Prince, and Blanket – have been contemplating a lawsuit against Wade Robson and James Safechuck, the stars of the controversial HBO documentary.
+A source close to the situation shares that it if the kids would, in fact, move forward with a lawsuit, the suit would be for fraud, emotional distress, slander, and misrepresentation.

 But Jackson’s three kids are reportedly not looking to cash in on the lawsuit but rather they want Robson and Safechuck to apologize for the documentary and take responsibility for it.
 If they were to come out on top of the lawsuit, the kids would donate any money awarded to a charitable organization.